-But one solution soon arose, thanks to the generous help of Mike Harris, VP8NO, at Port Stanley in the Falkland Islands.
+But one solution soon arose thanks to the generous help of Mike Harris VP8NO at Port Stanley in the Falkland Islands.
 The Falklands experiences a mutual grey-line sunrise with the UK at the end of November and again in January.

-Using his Elecraft K2 radio with 12W output on 40m, Mike agreed to put out a QRSS (slow Morse) signal for us in November 2002.
-The keying software would send 'VP8FI QRSS BEACON', with 10s dots.
+Using his Elecraft K2 radio with 12 watts output on 40m, Mike agreed to put out a QRSS (slow morse) signal up for us in November 2002.
+The keying software would send "VP8FI QRSS BEACON" with 10sec dots.

-Reception stations in Europe, which included myself GOKYA, Johan Smet, ON5EX, in Belgium, Stan, G3DSS, and Alan G4ZFQ, soon realised that the signal was going to be very weak to hear and opted to use the SpectrumLab program to 'see' the signals graphically.
+Reception stations in Euope, which included myself G0KYA, Johan Smet ON5EX in Belgium, Stan G3DSS, and Alan G4ZFQ, soon realised that the signal was going to be weak to hear and opted to use the SpectrumLab program to graphically "see" the signals.
 This also meant that relative dB signal strengths could be obtained (with the rig's AGC turned off).

 So started the hunt for these very weak CW signals from the South Atlantic.
-It is hard to describe but, effectively, you are looking for a near-invisible signal using a bandwidth of just a few hertz, using a system that, once set up, has to be used every night for a week without being touched.
+It is hard to describe, but effectively you are looking for a near invisible signal using a bandwidth of just a few Hertz and using a system that once set up has to be used every night for a week without being touched.